Frequently Asked Questions for Small Grants

 What information do I need to include in the application form?

-You will need to confirm information about the organisation, confirm the Leader Award reference and provide details of what you are applying for the grant for.
+You will need to confirm information about the organisation, confirm the Leader Award reference and provide details of what you are applying the grant for.

-Further guidance notes will be available from the 1st March however your Grants Officer is always happy to help with any general questions.
+Your Grants Officer is always happy to help with any general questions.